 When it comes to our waste, we use the bright and beautiful Method Recycling bins, which have led to a big reduction in our waste, and our compost is also collected and taken away.
 Staff can also make use of the Reuseabowls in our kitchen to cut back on takeaway waste.

 What else?
 We installed LED lighting throughout the office, and cut back the air con in favour of more energy efficient heating and cooling methods, like heat pumps, in our meeting rooms.

 Do you offset your carbon emissions?

 Yip, we do that too.
-For the last couple of years we’ve purchased carbon credits at Hinewai Native Forest Reserve on the Banks Peninsula, Pigeon Bush in the Wairarapa, and the Arawera Forest in South Taranaki through the Toitū carbonzero certification scheme.
-For the 2020/2021 year, our carbon credits were from Spray Point Permanent Forest Sink in Marlborough.
+For the last couple of years we’ve purchased carbon credits at Hinewai Native Forest Reserve on the Banks Peninsula, Pigeon Bush in the Wairarapa, the Arawera Forest in South Taranaki and Spray Point Permanent Forest Sink in Marlborough.
+For the 2021/2022 year, our carbon credits were from Duntulm Farm in the Wairarapa and Kurunui Station in Otago.

 Isn’t purchasing carbon credits just taking the easy way out?

 Not at all.
 It’s a way of offsetting unavoidable carbon emissions, by supporting valuable and significant projects that are already making great progress in tackling issues like carbon emissions and conservation here in NZ.

 Our carbon credits go towards regenerating native NZ forests.
 The idea is that we buy carbon credits for retired land (land that’s not farmed anymore) so that the landowners can afford to actively increase the areas of native forest in NZ.
 These areas of native forest not only reduce net greenhouse gas emissions to the atmosphere, but also help encourage biodiversity, water quality, and erosion control.